Here’s how I started our toddler art group. Plus information and tips to help you start your own kids’ art class.

 I invited my neighbor and some friends, and also posted on our church website about it.
 Initially, I was hoping to get 4-6 families to commit to coming for the fall semester.

-I was a little apprehensive at this point–I was excited about the idea, but wasn’t sure what type of response I would get.
+I was excited about the idea, but wasn’t sure what type of response I would get.
 In the end, I had a total of 10 kids interested in participating.

 One thing I really like about the art aspect is there is a purpose when we meet that naturally flows into friendship building.
 And as I meet new parents at the library, church, or park, I can invite them as well.